Table of Contents

 - Valvular heart disease – damaged valves in the heart

-If you have other conditions that increase the risk for the development of heart disease then a cardiologist is a good person to see, because they can help find out if you have developed heart problems from it.
+If you have other conditions that increase the risk for the development of heart disease then you better worry less about how much a consultation with a cardiologist cost.
+Go and see one because they can help find out if you have developed heart problems from it.

 How is a cardiac surgeon different from a cardiologist?